One death reported after storms leave thousands stranded at Burning Man Festival

 More rain is expected through the weekend.

-"I think we're stuck here for another three or four days before we can get off this playa," White said.
+"I think we're stuck here for another three or four days before we can get off this playa," White said on Saturday.
 "Maybe longer."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.